pielstroem/statistics_for_humanists/_posts/2021-07-09-Summarizing.md

 ### in Python

 There are multiple libraries in `Python` that provide functions for descriptive statistics.
-To keep it simple, we will use only `numpy` here.
+To keep it simple, we will stick mostly `numpy` here.
 ```
 import numpy as np
 ```